 When we first moved into this house, my friend Zoe and I painted one of my walls mint green.
 Classic fourteen year-olds, we turned the activity into a photo shoot, painting stripes on our cheeks and pouting for selfies with paint rollers and peace signs.
 We posted the twenty-four best shots on Facebook where our friends crooned, “u guys look amazin in all these pics” and “luv the green wall xoxo.”

 For those of us who grew up in the age of social media, we look back at these posts from teenagehood and laugh.
 But are we really that different?
-Now on Instagram or TikTok or dating apps, we continue to project our shiniest selves into cyberspace and revel in the dopamine hit that comes with social validation.
+Now on Instagram or TikTok or dating apps, we continue to project our shiniest selves into cyberspace and revel in the dopamine hit that comes from social validation.
 Maybe the only difference is we now have more guilty self-awareness about our addictions to technology—cue The Social Dilemma.

-The real hallmark of my teenage décor involved carefully crafted collages.
-Like many girls in my class, I spent my pocket money on Glamour and Teen Vogue (10 Swiss Francs for the English copies), flipping through their pages and voraciously cutting out shots of models, celebrities, and luxury brands.
+The real hallmark of my teenage decor involved carefully crafted collages.
+Like many girls in my class, I spent my pocket money on Glamour and Teen Vogue (10 USD for the English copies), flipping through their pages and voraciously cutting out shots of models, celebrities, and luxury brands.
 Across three walls, I stuck these fashion icons alongside photos of my friends, a postcard from Cape Cod, a Black Eyed Peas concert ticket, a Gobstoppers package, an Abercrombie shopping bag, and my cracked red iPod Nano.

 What’s funny is that I wasn’t even that into fashion.
 I made these collages during a time when I played football at recess and my go-to outfit consisted of grey Converse, a black knit beanie, and baggy “boyfriend” jeans.
 But it was never about the fashion itself.